 If you are enquiring about the possibility of being married at Strathmore Road Methodist Church, our Minister would gladly meet with you and talk things over.
 We would want to make your wedding day as meaningful and personal as we can, and we shall warmly welcome your guests and family into the church.

 Christian Marriage is, of course, more than a ‘church wedding’, it is publicly recognising your commitment and love for one another and placing your married life into the hands of God.
 This is done through the promises and prayers of the marriage service.

 And as a church community we would want to offer you our support and prayers, during your preparation and as you begin your married life.
 For further information, please e-mail the Minister using the contact form.

 We offer 2 services to parents who would like to have their child Christened at Strathmore Road Methodist Church, infant baptism and a thanksgiving service.
 Our usual practice is to include Baptism and Thanksgiving within our 10.45 am Sunday worship.

 Infant Baptism is the traditional practice of the Methodist people in welcoming children into the life of the Church.
 Baptism is a sign of God’s grace and love for us.
 Before we choose to love God he has already declared his love for us through the life of Jesus laid down for us.
 In this service the parents and congregation affirm their faith and make promises to bring up the child in the Christian Faith.

 Baptism marks a new relationship with the church and the church promises its support to the family and the child being baptised.

 Some parents feel, on reflection, that a service of Baptism is not the most appropriate service for them and their child.
 The service of Thanksgiving is an opportunity to give thanks for the birth of a child and to recognise that the family has been blessed.

-If you would like to have a Baptism or Thanksgiving service for your child, or would like an opportunity to talk more about which service will suit you, then please contact our minister, Alan.
+If you would like to have a Baptism or Thanksgiving service for your child, or would like an opportunity to talk more about which service will suit you, then please contact our minister, Ann.